aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 #### 1.1 Loop Performance

 Of the four loop types provided by JavaScript, only one of them is significantly slower than the other: the **`for-in`** loop.
 A `for-in` loop can end up as much as seven times slower than the other loop types.
-For this reason, it's recommended to avoid using it unless you intent to iterate over an unknown umber of object properties.
-If you have known list of properties to iterate over, it's faster to use another type of loop: (Furthurmore, there is also a compatibility problem with using `for-in`, check [the analysis of underscore](./../../Framework/underscore/for_in_compatibility/for_in_compatibility.md))
+For this reason, it's recommended to avoid using it unless you are intended to iterate over an unknown number of object properties.
+If you have known list of properties to iterate over, it's faster to use another type of loop: (Furthermore, there is also a compatibility problem with using `for-in`, check [the analysis of underscore](./../../Framework/underscore/for_in_compatibility/for_in_compatibility.md))

 ```js
 var props = ['prop1', 'prop2'];